 - Fresh Hope, provides faith based, online support groups for individuals and families of those with a mental health diagnosis.

-- Celebrate Recovery at Freedom Church “is a Christ-centered, 12 step recovery program for anyone struggling with hurt, pain or addiction of any kind.
-Celebrate Recovery is a safe place to find community and freedom from the issues that are controlling our life.”
+- Celebrate Recovery at Freedom Church “is a Christ-centered, 12 step recovery program for anyone struggling with hurt, pain or addiction of any kind.”

 - Jami, Kooth Student offers online mental health services for the Jewish community.